Autolyse

 Two enzymes naturally present in flour activate the moment water is added:

-• Amylase converts starch into simple sugars.
+- Amylase converts starch into simple sugars.
 These sugars feed yeast during fermentation, producing better flavor and deeper crust color through caramelization.

 Salt inhibits both enzymes.
-That's why Calvel's method keeps salt out until after the rest — the enzymes get a head start while the flour hydrates fully and evenly.
+That's why Calvel's method keeps salt out until after the rest: the enzymes get a head start while the flour hydrates fully and evenly.

 During the rest, glutenin and gliadin (the two proteins in wheat flour) absorb water and begin linking into a gluten network.
 This happens without any mechanical work.
 By the time you start kneading or folding, the dough already has a foundation of structure.
+I've tested this with a windowpane test right after a 45-minute autolyse, and the dough already passed on the first attempt, without a single fold.

-How to autolyse
+How to autolyse bread dough

-How long to autolyse
+How long to autolyse sourdough and bread

 The right duration depends on your flour: